donverduyn/soulglow/README.md

 # Editing files

 To edit files in VScode that are opened in preview mode, press `Ctrl + Shift + V`

+# Patches

+Currently, the project is using a patched version of vite-plugin-checker, because it is incompatible with the ESM version of meow.